spencerlonghurst/amazon_clone/README.md

   -react-currency-format --save --force

 Push items to The data layer, or the React Context API (similar to Redux)

 Learned about using the optional chaining method: ?.

+Learned about createContext, useContext, useReducer